Turkish Airlines fleet: Final propeller aircraft

-In 1950, only 14 of the 33 aircraft were in operation; spare parts including engines were ordered from the United States to repair the rest.
-In the mid-1950s, the number of Douglas DC-3s of the airline dropped to 16, several of which were inoperational.
+The Douglas DC-3 and Douglas C-47s were kept and all other types were removed from service as the fleet size dropped to 33 in 1947.
+In 1950, only 14 of the 33 aircraft were in operation; spare parts, including engines, were ordered from the United States to repair the rest.
+In the following years, the number of Douglas DC-3s of the airline dropped to 16, several of which were inoperative.
 Seven were considered to be hangar queens that required a lot of maintenance, while five were getting revised in the Netherlands by Fokker.
 Due to financial difficulties, four planes were stuck in the Netherlands, from which point the airline started revising the DC-3s on its own.
 This turned out to be faster and significantly cheaper.
-In 1956, seven de Havilland Herons joined the fleet, but were removed three years later in 1959.
-In 1958, five Vickers Viscounts were added to the fleet, followed by six Fokker F27 Friendships in 1960.
-Douglas DC-3 and C-47s kept flying until 1967.
+By the mid-1950s, the airline started to remove some of these aircraft from the fleet, either by selling or scrapping, as their condition worsened.